Bumbling second year admits to peddling Class A drugs in Chester

 Risky Rohan also pleaded neigh guilty to offering to supply Class B drug ket and this charge will lie on file.

-Prosecuting lawyer, the aptly named Mandy Nepal, told the court the pleas he entered were acceptable to the prosecution.
+Prosecuting lawyer, the aptly named Mandy Nepal, told the court and the individuals responsible the pleas he entered were acceptable to the prosecution.

 Defending lawyer Peter Moss said that Jassal was “not your usual drug dealer” as he came from a “good middle class family”.